Acry/SDL-Ball/docs/Developer/Managers.md

 [BackgroundManager](Manager/BackgroundManager.md) - handles the background, loads the background file and applies it to the game
-[BallManager](Manager/BallManager.md) - handles the balls, loads the ball file and applies it to the game [ConfigFileManager](Manager/ConfigFileManager.md) - handles config pathes, evaluates and loads the config file.
+[BallManager](Manager/BallManager.md) - handles the balls, loads the ball file and applies it to the game [CollisionManager](Manager/CollisionManager.md) - handles the collisions, loads the collision file and applies it to the game [ConfigManager](Manager/ConfigManager.md) - handles config pathes, evaluates and loads the config file.
-[ControllerManager](Manager/ControllerManager.md) - handles the controller, and settings [EffectManager](Manager/EffectManager.md) - handles the effects, loads the effect file and applies it to the game [DisplayManager](Manager/DisplayManager.md) - handles the display, loads the display file and applies it to the game [GameManager](Manager/GameManager.md) - handles the game state, loads the game and manages the game loop [HighscoreManager](Manager/HighscoreManager.md) - handles the highscores, loads the highscores and saves them to the file.
+[ControllerManager](Manager/ControllerManager.md) - handles the controller, and settings [EffectManager](Manager/EffectManager.md) - handles the effects, loads the effect file and applies it to the game [EventManager](Manager/EventManager.md) - handles the events, loads the event file and applies it to the game [DisplayManager](Manager/DisplayManager.md) - handles the display, loads the display file and applies it to the game [GameManager](Manager/GameManager.md) - handles the game state, loads the game and manages the game loop [HighscoreManager](Manager/HighscoreManager.md) - handles the highscores, loads the highscores and saves them to the file.